-28 482 U.S. 578, 592.
+33 482 U.S. 578, 592.

 I myself do believe in a benevolent God . . .
 But a scientific argument for design in biology does not reach that far.
 Thus while I argue for design, the question of the identity of the designer is left open.
 Possible candidates for the role of designer include: the God of Christianity; an angel--fallen or not; Plato's demi-urge; some mystical new age force; space aliens from Alpha Centauri; time travelers; or some utterly unknown intelligent being.
 Of course, some of these possibilities may seem more plausible than others based on information from fields other than science.
-Nonetheless, as regards the identity of the designer, modern ID theory happily echoes Isaac

-Newton's phrase hypothesis non fingo [I will not speculate].29

-Based on the false claim that design theory postulates an omnipotent deity, plaintiffs and plaintiffs' witnesses have argued that the theory of intelligent design is not testable, and therefore not scientific.
+Nonetheless, as regards the identity of the designer, modern ID theory happily echoes Isaac Newton's phrase hypothesis non fingo [I will not speculate].34 plaintiffs and plaintiffs' witnesses have argued that the theory of intelligent design is not testable, and therefore not scientific.
 This claim is incorrect.
-As Dr. Meyer has demonstrated in his expert report, the theory of intelligent design is not only testable, but is testable in precisely the same way as is neo-Darwinism and other scientific theories about the past history of the natural world.
+The theory of intelligent design is not only testable, but is testable in precisely the same way as is neo-Darwinism and other scientific theories about the past history of the natural world.35